5th Grade EOG, Language Arts Terms

 The parts that you eat in cooking.

 The machines used in cooking.

 A person who reads the poem out loud

 A group of lines that make up a paragraph in a poem.

-A line of words in a poem with a number in the front
+A group of words one one line with a number in the front

-A piece of writing set out in short lines, often with a noticeable rythem and some words that rhyme.
+A piece of writing set out in short lines, often with a noticeable rhythym and some words that rhyme.

 A type of writing that is meant to be acted out

 A larger division of the play (like a chapter)

 Directions that tell the actors where to go on stage, talk and show emotion to the audience